Identifying Causal Structure in Dynamical Systems: Problem Setting and Main Idea

-with discrete time index $t\in\mathbb{N}$, state $x(t)\in\mathcal{X}\subset\R^n$, state space $\mathcal{X}$, input $u(t)\in\mathcal{U}\subset\R^m$, input space $\mathcal{U}$, and $v(t)\in\R^n$ an independent random variable sequence.
-The notation $(0:t)$ here denotes the whole trajectory from $0$ to $t$.
-In the following, we will omit this notation and simply write $u$ or $v$ if we consider the whole trajectory.
-The description of the system in~\eqref{eqn:gen_sys_nl} is different from the standard, incremental version $x(t+1) = \tilde{f}(x(t),u(t),v(t))$.
-Specifically,~\eqref{eqn:gen_sys_nl} emphasizes the dependence of $x$ at time $t$ on the initial state.
-Equation~\eqref{eqn:gen_sys_nl} can be obtained from $\tilde{f}$.
-Based on~\eqref{eqn:gen_sys_nl}, we define non-causality for state and input components by adapting the definition given in~\cite{white2010granger}: \begin{defi}[Global non-causality] The state variable $x_j$ \emph{does not cause} $x_i$ if $x_i(t)=f_i(x_{1,\ldots,n\setminus j}(0),x_j^\mathrm{I}(0),u,v)=f_i(x_{1,\ldots,n\setminus j}(0),x_j^\mathrm{II}(0),u,v)$ for all $\xI_j(0),\xII_j(0)$.
-Similarly, $u_j$ does not cause $x_i$ if $x_i(t)=f_i(x(0),u_{1,\ldots,m\setminus j},u^\mathrm{I}_j,v)=f_i(x(0),u_{1,\ldots,m\setminus j},u^\mathrm{II}_j,v)$ for all $\uI_j,\uII_j$. \end{defi} For causal inference, we will exploit that we can influence~\eqref{eqn:gen_sys_nl} through $u$.
-To make the notion of \emph{how} we can influence the system precise, we adopt controllability definitions for stochastic systems~\cite{sunahara1974stochastic,bashirov1997controllability}: \begin{defi} The system~\eqref{eqn:gen_sys_nl} is said to be \emph{completely $\epsilon$-controllable} in probability $\eta$ in the normed square sense in the time interval $[0,t_\mathrm{f}]$ if for all desired states $x_\mathrm{des}$ and initial states $x(0)$ from $\mathcal{X}$, there exists an input sequence $u$ from $\mathcal{U}$ such that $\mathrm{Pr}\{\norm{x(t_\mathrm{f})-x_\mathrm{des}}_2^2\ge\epsilon\}\le 1-\eta$, with $0<\eta<1$. \end{defi} A variety of methods exist to identify or learn models for systems~\eqref{eqn:gen_sys_nl}, \eg Gaussian process regression or fitting linear state space models using least squares.
-In the following, we assume that we can obtain an estimate $\hat{f}$ of the investigated system~\eqref{eqn:gen_sys_nl} (including an estimate of the distribution of $v(t)$) using correlation-based analyses.
-Which method is used is irrelevant for the developed causal identification procedure.
-This model estimate $\hat{f}$, obtained without further assumptions or physical insights, will almost surely entail spurious correlation and suggest causal influences that are actually not present in the physical system.
-But it will allow us to (approximately) steer the system to specific initial conditions and start experiments from there.
+For causal inference, we will exploit that we can influence \eqref{eqn:gen_sys_nl} through $u$.
+To make the notion of \emph{how} we can influence the system precise, we adopt controllability definitions for stochastic systems \citep{sunahara1974stochastic,bashirov1997controllability}: \begin{defi} The system described by \eqref{eqn:gen_sys_nl} is said to be \emph{completely $\epsilon$-controllable} in probability $\eta$ in the normed square sense in the time interval $[0,t_\mathrm{f}]$ if for all desired states $x_\mathrm{des}$ and initial states $x(0)$ from $\mathcal{X}$, there exists an input sequence $u$ from $\mathcal{U}$ such that $\mathrm{Pr}\{\norm{x(t_\mathrm{f})-x_\mathrm{des}}_2^2\ge\epsilon\}\le 1-\eta$, with $0<\eta<1$. \end{defi} A variety of methods exist to identify or learn models for systems as in \eqref{eqn:gen_sys_nl}, \eg Gaussian process regression \citep{williams2006gaussian} or fitting linear state space models using least squares \citep{ljung1999system}.
+In the following, we assume that we can obtain an estimate $\hat{f}$ of the investigated system in \eqref{eqn:gen_sys_nl} (including an estimate of the distribution of $v(t)$) using techniques from system identification and model learning.
+The concrete method that is used to obtain $\hat{f}$ is independent of the developed causal identification procedure.
+However, in later sections, we will specify requirements the model estimate $\hat{f}$ needs to satisfy.
+This model estimate $\hat{f}$, obtained without further assumptions or physical insights, will, due to the stochasticity of \eqref{eqn:gen_sys_nl}, almost surely entail spurious correlation and suggest causal influences that are actually not present in the physical system.
+Nevertheless, it will allow us to (approximately) steer the system to specific initial conditions and start experiments from there.